edgar-wamala/r-rita/README.md

    To run the code inside this folder, you need to download it and place it in any desired location on your machine/PC.
    Then after open the folder and run the index.html file by clicking on it to open in a browser.
 From that point, you can start
     performing actions such as register refugees, viewing delivered items and so on.
- Alternatively you can place the folder inside any server forexample xampp or apache server or any other server and run it as shown below below. localhost/r-ritaWeb.
+ Alternatively you can place the folder inside any server forexample xampp or apache server or any other server and run it as shown below. localhost/r-ritaWeb.

   # r-ritaSMS.zip